inyong37/Study/_Computer/Software/Program.md

 #### Office Install
 설치 파일에 필요한 모든 파일이 같이 있어서 오프라인으로 설치한다.

+### Universal Windows Platform (UWP) Application | [Docs (Kor)](https://docs.microsoft.com/ko-kr/windows/uwp/get-started/universal-application-platform-guide)
+UWP is one of many ways to create client applications for Windows.
+UWP apps use WinRT APIs to provide powerful UI and advanced asynchronous features that are ideal for internet-connected devices.

+UWP is one choice for creating apps that run on Windows 10 devices, and can be combined with other platforms.
+UWP apps can make use of Win32 APIs and .NET classes (see API Sets for UWP apps, Dlls for UWP apps, and .NET for UWP apps).

+The Microsoft development story continues to evolve, and along with initiatives such as WinUI, MSIX, and Project Reunion, UWP is a powerful tool for creating client apps.

 # Profiling | [Wiki](https://en.wikipedia.org/wiki/Profiling_(computer_programming))
 Profiling in computer science is a form of dynamic program analysis that measures, for example, the space(memory) or time complexity of a program, the usage of particular instructions, or frequency and duration of function calls.
 The most common use of profiling information is to aid program optimization.